adamsilver/mff/index.md

 * Every field has a fucking label
 * Every group of checkboxes or radios has a fucking fieldset (and legend bitch)
 * Every control gets the intended browser/device specific behaviour
+* Placeholders are added as a bonus, dumbass.

 ### Well guess what, motherfucker: